FX93Y2/Kaggle-M5-Forecasting/README.md

 ## Ensemble
 Run ```python test2.py```
-Will get final submission which we submit in the competition.
+Will get final submission which we submitted in the competition.

 ## Competition Results
 Results of Competition.